SanjeevStephan/DigitalSpace/MySoftwares-A-Z.md

 * <a href="https://www.splashtop.com/downloads">Splashtop Remote Access</a>
 * <a href="https://www.thepiratecity.net/softwares/sketchup-crack/">SketchUp Pro</a>
 * <a href="https://www.skype.com/en/get-skype/">Skype</a>

+      Skype is a telecommunications application that specializes in providing video chat and voice calls between computers, tablets, mobile devices,and smartwatches over the Internet.

 ## T
 * <a href="https://www.teamviewer.com/en/">TeamViewer The Remote Desktop Software</a>